-Class B Director Nominee Age: 63 Director since: 1996 Other Public Directorships: None and Chief Executive Officer of DeBartolo Realty Corporation from its incorporation in 1994 until it merged with our predecessor in 1996.
+Class B Director Nominee

+President and Chief Operating Officer and a director of the Company or its predecessor since 1996.
+President and Chief Executive Officer of DeBartolo Realty Corporation from its incorporation in 1994 until it merged with our predecessor in 1996.
 Mr. Sokolov joined its predecessor, The Edward J. DeBartolo Corporation, in 1982 as Vice President and General Counsel and was named Senior Vice President, Development and General Counsel in 1986.